Lady Gaga Takes Her 2017 Super Bowl Halftime Show to New Heights

 AP Photo/Jae C. Hong

-Next up, Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo for the track, which she was featured on in 2010.
+Next up, Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo to perform the track, which she was featured on in 2010.
 Instead, the stage was all for Gaga as she switched into "Just Dance" while accompanying herself on a keytar.

 Before the grand finale, Lady Gaga slowed it down for an intimate moment with fans all around the world as she took a seat at a piano to perform her most recent hit, "Million Reasons."
 In between chords, she gave shoutouts to her mom and dad in the audience—a moment that surely had everyone watching a bit teary-eyed.